 It turns out that it takes time for a tick to reliably transmit B. burgdorferi to humans – about 36 to 48 hours.
 That means frequent tick checks and removal of ticks early is an effective strategy for preventing Lyme disease.
 For example, if a person notices a tick on his or her right thigh Monday evening and is sure that it was not there Sunday, immediate removal will prevent Lyme disease.
 The CDC recommends bathing or showering as soon as possible after coming indoors to wash off and more easily find ticks.

 Tick removal is straightforward: use tweezers to grasp the tick as close to the skin’s surface as possible and pull upward with steady even pressure.
 Sometimes a piece may be left behind.
 Don’t worry as this will heal.
 Wash the area with soap and water.
 A rash that develops in the next day or two is not due to Lyme disease, but usually due to local irritation.
 If the tick has been on your body for an unknown amount of time, transmission may have occurred.
 However, even in very high risk areas, the risk of Lyme disease from any deer tick bite is less than 5 percent.

 So, enjoy the summer, but keep in mind that prevention is always the best strategy.
 If outdoors in tall grass or woods, remember to use insect repellants and do frequent tick checks.

-William Raszka, MD, is a pediatric infectious disease specialist at the University of Vermont Children’s Hospital at the University of Vermont Medical Center and a professor at the University of Vermont College of Medicine.
+William Raszka, MD, is a pediatric infectious disease specialist at the University of Vermont Children’s Hospital at the University of Vermont Medical Center and a professor at the Larner College of Medicine at UVM.